SpilledMilkCOM/SociallyAwesomated/README.md

 # Socially Awesomated
 A project to automate social networks.
-These projects will use the Universal Windows Platform (UWP) and the UWP Community Toolkit.
+These projects will use the Universal Windows Platform (UWP) and the <a href="https://github.com/Microsoft/UWPCommunityToolkit">UWP Community Toolkit</a>.

 #### SociallyAwesomated (UW)
 The class library that wraps the rules of social networking.